ubcctf/ubcctf.github.io/getting_started.md

 Check out the Cryptographer's Codex over at [crypto.maplebacon.org](https://crypto.maplebacon.org/), which has a compiled set of challenges, guides, and resources for learning cryptography. <span title="too lazy; didn't click">TL;DC</span>, check out the following resources:

-1. [cryptopals](https://cryptopals.com/): eight sets of challenges that provide a solid foundation in cryptography.
+1. [cryptopals](https://cryptopals.com/): Eight sets of challenges that provide a solid foundation in cryptography.

 2. [cryptohack](https://cryptohack.org/): An ever-growing collection of various cryptography problems.
 Scale well from introductory to quite challenging.

-If you're more of a textbook learner, both _Introduction to Modern Cryptography_ by Katz & Lindell and [_Crypto101_](https://raw.githubusercontent.com/crypto101/crypto101.github.io/master/Crypto101.pdf) by lvh are recommended reads.
+If you're more of a textbook learner, both [_Introduction to Modern Cryptography_](https://bibrrs.library.ubc.ca/vwebv/holdingsInfo?bibId=219554) by Katz & Lindell and [_Crypto101_](https://raw.githubusercontent.com/crypto101/crypto101.github.io/master/Crypto101.pdf) by lvh are recommended reads.
 And once you feel you've got the basics down - there's nothing better than diving into CTFs for real!

-## Web Application Security
+## Web Security

 Web exploits can be easy to get into, since many straightforward exploits don't require heavy tooling to work out.
 Consider these as a rough guideline of what to get into to get started into web.

 - Knowledge in scripting languages (Python is our favourite)
-- Foundational knowledge in Javascript, PHP and common web frameworks (nodeJS, Flask for Python, etc)
+- Foundational knowledge in Javascript, PHP and common web frameworks (NodeJS, Flask for Python, etc)
 - Understanding of common web protocols, such as HTTP, IP and DNS.
 - Having an understanding of RESTful APIs, and server-client interactions.